TritonDataCenter/prr/README.md

 ## Configuration

-Prr reads a simple JSON configuration file, `$HOME/.prrconfig` which looks like
+If you have previously set up [hub(1)](https://hub.github.com/), `prr` can use its configuration file to derive the github user and API token.

-this:
+Alternatively, you can create a configuration file `$HOME/.prrconfig` which looks like this:

 ```
 {